-- Reports to the COO / General Manager - Provides oversight for all Deposit No. 1 mining operations, including the operation, construction and maintenance of surface water management infrastructure at Deposit No. 1 mining areas, Waste Rock Facility and along the Mine Haul Road, including culverts, ditches, contact water, surface water management ponds and associated water treatment systems. - In communication with the Environment Department, develop response plans to possible erosion • and sediment issues from freshet and severe weather periods.
+- Reports to the COO / General Manager - Provides oversight for all Deposit No. 1 mining operations, including the operation, construction and maintenance of surface water management infrastructure at Deposit No. 1 mining areas, Waste Rock Facility, Run of Mine Ore Stockpile Facility, and along the Mine Haul Road, including culverts, ditches, contact water, surface water management ponds and associated water treatment systems. - In communication with the Environment Department, develop response plans to possible erosion and sediment issues from freshet and severe weather periods.

-4.1.3 CRUSHING MANAGER / SUPERINTENDENT
+4.1.3 Crushing Manager / Superintendent

-- Reports to the COO / General Manager - Provides oversight for all ore crushing operations, including the operation, construction and maintenance of surface water management infrastructure at the Mine Site Crusher Facility, including culverts, ditches, surface water management ponds and any associated water treatment systems. - In communication with the Environment Department, develop response plans to possible erosion and sediment issues from freshet and severe weather periods.
+- Reports to the COO / General Manager - Provides oversight for all ore crushing operations, including the operation, construction and maintenance of surface water management infrastructure at the Crusher Facility, including culverts, ditches, surface water management ponds and any associated water treatment systems. - In communication with the Environment Department, develop response plans to possible erosion and sediment issues from freshet and severe weather periods.